datalad-handbook/book/docs/basics/101-104-summary.rst

   of specifying a concise commit message to summarize the change, and do not forget to specify the path to the file (change) that should be saved to history!
 Remember, if you run a ``datalad save`` without specifying a path, all untracked files and all file changes will be committed to the history together!
-  Command structure: ``datalad save -m "here is a commit message" PATH``.
+  The command structure is ``datalad save -m "here is a commit message" PATH``.

 * The typical local workflow consists of an initial ``datalad save -m "Add file XY" PATH`` to instruct DataLad to track the file and its content.
 Afterwards, one *modifies* the file, and then *saves* the